oznogon/gattaibushido-public/rules/04_advanced_play.md

 ## Veteran-Level Evolution

-Since each Tech has at most three ranks of empowerment, there may come a point down the line in your Pilot's career where she has maxed out her entire ability allowances across her original Chroma, Weapon, and Robo.
+Since each Tech has at most three ranks of empowerment, there may come a point down the line in your Pilot's career where she has maxed out her entire ability allowances across her original Chroma, Daisho, and Robo.
 When you reach this point of Evolution, you are referred to as a **Veteran** Pilot.
 Veterans have a few "advanced" options to choose from.

 ### Graduation